Jesus: Canonical gospels

 The four canonical gospels (Matthew, Mark, Luke, and John) are the foremost sources for the life and message of Jesus.
-But other parts of the New Testament also include references to key episodes in his life, such as the Last Supper in 1 Corinthians 11:23–26.
+Other parts of the New Testament also include references to key episodes in his life, such as the Last Supper in 1 Corinthians 11:23–26.
 Acts of the Apostles refers to Jesus's early ministry and its anticipation by John the Baptist.
-Acts 1:1–11 says more about the Ascension of Jesus than the canonical gospels do.
-In the undisputed Pauline letters, which were written earlier than the Gospels, Jesus's words or instructions are cited several times.
+Acts 1:1–11 provides more detail about the Ascension of Jesus than the canonical gospels do.
+In the undisputed Pauline letters, which were written earlier than the gospels, Jesus's words or instructions are cited several times.
 (Note: Powell writes: "[Paul] does cite words or instructions of Jesus in a few places, but for the most part he displays little interest in the details of Jesus' earthly life and ministry.")

-Some early Christian groups had separate descriptions of Jesus's life and teachings that are not in the New Testament.
-These include the Gospel of Thomas, Gospel of Peter, and Gospel of Judas, the Apocryphon of James, and many other apocryphal writings.
-Most scholars conclude that these were written much later and are less reliable accounts than the canonical gospels.
+Some early Christian groups had separate descriptions of Jesus's life and teachings that are not included in the New Testament.
+These include the Gospel of Thomas, Gospel of Peter, Gospel of Judas, the Apocryphon of James, and many other apocryphal writings.
+Most scholars conclude that these texts were written later and are less historically reliable than the canonical gospels.